krisbolton/cyber-warfare-explained/about.md

 # Who

 In the interest of transparency, I will introduce myself.
 Hi, I'm Kris Bolton.
 I work in private sector cyber security in the United Kingdom.
 I hold an MSc in Cyber Security from Wolverhampton Cyber Security Institute (WCRI), where I focused on nation-state cyber threats and the use of artificial intelligence to track advanced threats within networks.
 I have a technical background in Computer Science (BSc).
-You can find me @KrisBolton on Twitter.
+You can find me @KrisBolton on Twitter or <a href="mailto:cyberwarfaretoday@gmail.com">contact me via email</a>.

 ---